SarahZimmermann-Schmutzler/MySlack/README.md

 #### Frontend (Angular)

-This frontend project is based on a **template provided by the Developer Akademie** and offers a fully functional **chat application powered by Firebase**.
+Based on a **mockup by the Developer Akademie**, I independently developed the frontend and built a fully functional **chat application powered by Firebase**.

 * **User Accounts & Authentication**
   * **Sign up** with name, email and password